-To use: While soaking your feet, grab the wash cloth and sugar scrub.
+To use: While soaking your dry, cracked feet, grab the washcloth and sugar scrub.
 Pull one foot out of the water and scoop about a tablespoon onto your foot and start rubbing it all over, paying special attention to heels.
 (If you have cracked heels, be careful and stop scrubbing if it hurts.)
 Add more scrub to your foot as needed.

 Rinse off the scrub and pat your feet dry.

 This part is wonderful, especially if you can get someone to give you a nice foot massage.
 I find it’s best to complete this step when you know you won’t need to put sandals back on (it’ll be quite slippery if you do) or are ok with putting socks over freshly-moistened feet (I can’t stand this feeling, but many can).

 I’ve found shea butter and coconut oil to be a great combination for deeply moisturizing skin.
 When used in the right ratio, it rubs in nicely without feeling super greasy and also offers a nice antifungal property for those who experience athlete’s foot.

 Ultra-Moisturizing Homemade Foot Cream

 - ¾ cup coconut oil (where to find high-quality coconut oil)

 - ½ cup shea butter (where to find high-quality shea butter)

 - 15 drops lavender essential oil – you can use any essential oil you wish, or a combination like lavender/mint or lavender/tea tree to further combat fungal issues – (where to find 100% pure essential oils)